zom-lang/zom/README.md

 ```
 Cargo.toml               - Manifest for Cargo workspace

-COPYRIGHT                - Explanation of Licenses for Zom
-LICENSE-APACHE           - The Apache-2.0 license of Zom
+NOTICE                   - NOTICE file for the Apache-2.0 license for Zom
-LICENSE-MIT              - The MIT license of Zom
+LICENSE                  - The Apache-2.0 license of Zom with LLVM-Exception.

 zom/                     - Binary for the Zom Compiler.